ypantheon17/LearningNotebook/README.md

-# A Series of Learnings Notebooks
+# A Series of Notebooks for Learning Python